 Students will be introduced to the major themes of biology.
 Assessment includes practical work and research as well as examinations.
-This course leads towards careers in medicine and Nursing, Veterinary Science, Physiotherapy, Sports Science, researh and many others.
+This course leads towards careers in medicine and Nursing, Veterinary Science, Physiotherapy, Sports Science, research and many others.

-Number Title Internal/ External Credits AS 91155 Demonstrate understanding of adaptation of plants or animals to their way of life I 3 AS 91156 Demonstrate understanding of life processes at the cellular level E 4 AS 91157 Demonstrate understanding of genetic variation and change E 4 AS 91158 Investigate a pattern in an ecological community, with supervision I 4 AS 91159 Demonstrate understanding of gene expression E 4
+Number Title Internal/ External Credits AS 91154 Analyse the biological validity of information presented to the public I 3 AS 91155 Demonstrate understanding of adaptation of plants or animals to their way of life I 3 AS 91156 Demonstrate understanding of life processes at the cellular level E 4 AS 91157 Demonstrate understanding of genetic variation and change Е 4 AS 91159 Demonstrate understanding of gene expression E 4